This is for primary schools who have previously been involved in a Development or Embedding Work Group, or who are Mastery Specialist schools.

 Who can take part?

-The schools will have previously participated in a Development Work Group and might have received support for embedding teaching for mastery.
-A key characteristic of all the schools is strong commitment from both school and subject leadership for sustaining teaching for mastery approaches, and for most teachers to have already started using teaching for mastery approaches.
+Schools will have previously participated in a Development Work Group and might have received support for embedding mastery.
+Participating schools must show strong commitment from their leadership for sustaining mastery approaches, and for most teachers to have already started using these.

 What is involved?